jonasjberg/autonameow/doc/design.md

 ----------------
 Breakdown of what needs to happen to automatically rename a file:

-1. Read data from file:
+#### 1. Collect information:

-    * File **name**
+* From file **name**
     * `seemingly giant cat in dollhouse.jpg`
+    * Try to extract date/time-information, title, keywords, etc.

-    * File **contents**
+* From file **contents**
-        * Plain text extracted from contents.
+    * Get plain text from the file contents.
     * Extraction technique would be specfic to file type;
-          `OCR` for images, etc.
+        * Run `OCR` on images to extract textual content.
+        * Convert pdf documents to plain text.
+        * Do conversion specific to file (magic) type.

-    * File **metadata**
+* From file **metadata**
-        * Plain text extracted from metadata.
+    * Extract information from embedded metadata.
-        * Metadata type and extraction technique would be specfic to file type;
+    * Metadata type and extraction technique is specfic to file type;
       "media" often have `EXIF` data, pdf documents, etc.

+* From file **surroundings** (optional)
+    * Extract information from the surrounding structure;
+        * Parent directory name
+        * Other files in the directory

-2. Evaluate the results.
+#### 2. Evaluate any results.

 * Sort
     * Prioritize items by weights and/or fixed rules.
     * For example, the EXIF-tag `Date/Time Original` would be selected before `Modify Date`.
+Maybe not always though.

 * Filter
+    * Remove and/or mark:
-        * Remove obviously incorrect entries.
+        * Obviously incorrect entries.
-        * Remove unplausible entries.
+        * Unplausible entries.
-        * Remove entries matching some kind of ruleset or blacklist.
+        * Entries matching some kind of ruleset or blacklist.
+    * Apply user-specified filters
+        * Specified in configuration file
+        * Specified as command line options at program invocation

-3. Construct a new file name from the data.
+#### 3. Construct a new file name from the data.

 * Fill fields in file name template with most probable values.

-4. Rename the file.
+#### 4. Rename the file.

-    * (Ask user to proceed)
+* (Ask user to proceed (?))
+* Do belt+suspenders sanity checks to make sure;
-        * Make sure file still exists, is readable, etc..
+    * File still exists, is readable, etc..
-        * Make sure destination won't be clobbered, is writable, etc..
+    * Destination won't be clobbered, is writable, etc..
 * Rename file to the generated file name.

 Example